evaneliasyoung/git-ignore/README.md

 So I [automated](https://xkcd.com/1319/) [it](https://xkcd.com/1205/).

 `git ignore` allows you to easily and quickly get all the available templates from [gitignore.io](https://www.gitignore.io/), even while offline.
+You can also define your own aliases for common combinations of templates.

 ## Usage